-The Trust acknowledges that the applicant has made some improvements from the preceding application but considers that the following matters constitute grounds for refusal of this application as failing the specific requirements laid down in CDP Policies, notably Policy 5.
+The Trust acknowledges that the applicant has made several improvements arising from discussions with County Council officers and in response to the concerns of external consultees but considers that the following matters that we have raised previously continue to constitute grounds for refusal of this application as failing specific requirements laid down in CDP Policies, notably Policy 5.
+Many of the issues arise from disconnects between the Bellway part of site H5 and the much larger County Durham Land LLP part.